iceduu/xmu-beamer/README.md

 ### This template is suitable for:

-- Undergraduate, postgraduate and doctoral thesis/dissertation defense
+- Undergraduate, postgraduate and doctoral thesis defense
 - Various academic reports and international conferences
 - Club activities and class activities